-- · Consistency with scientific objectives of Add Health. - Acceptable burden to Add Health respondents. - Parsimonious use of biospecimens (if applicable). - A minimal burden to Add Health staff and biospecimen repositories (if applicable). - An appropriate plan for the disposition of stored samples (if applicable) (e.g., returning excess biospecimens). - Draws on unique characteristics of Add Health. - No/minimal overlap with the current portfolio of studies.
+- Consistency with scientific objectives of Add Health. - Acceptable burden to Add Health respondents. - Parsimonious use of biospecimens (if applicable). - A minimal burden to Add Health staff and biospecimen repositories (if applicable). - Draws on unique characteristics of Add Health. - No/minimal overlap with the current portfolio of studies.